hapijs/hapi/API.md

 Sets a global context used as the default bind object when adding a route or an extension where:
-- `context` - the object used to bind `this` in handler and [extension methods](#serverextevent-method-options) as well as made available as `h.context` when the toolkit interface is available.
+- `context` - the object used to bind `this` in handler and [extension methods](#serverextevent-method-options) as well as made available as `h.context` when the response toolkit is available.

 When setting context inside a plugin, the context is applied only to methods set up by the plugin.
 Note that the context applies only to routes and extensions added after it has been set.
 Ignored if